pthunga/Bioinformatics-Consulting-Project/README.md

 25 individuals/ population.
 4 libraries of pooled DNA from these 25 individals/ population.
 2 replicates for each library.
-Think of it as 4 samples, 2 replicates each; so 8 samples in total per population.
+Think of it as 4 samples, 2 replicates each; so 8 samples in total.

 And 2 runs. so really, 16 samples. (because run 1 had low yield)